-Love, Sacrifice and Half a Bowl of Rice.
+Lessons Learned About Love, Sacrifice, and Half a Bowl of Rice.

-We in the West can learn many lessons from these migrant workers who are so willing to give up all they have.
-These include lessons on sacrifice, giving, and caring about your posterity; you may never meet in this life.
+We in the West can learn many lessons from these migrant workers willing to give up all they have.
+These include lessons on sacrifice, giving, and caring about your posterity, which you may never meet in this life.

 Sacrifice is Love.
 Love is Sacrifice

-These migrant factory workers understand that sacrifice is important and for them, so they are willing to sacrifice all they have.
+These migrant factory workers understand that sacrifice is important to them, so they are willing to sacrifice all they have.
 It is estimated there are over 277 million migrant workers in China.
 Though they are all Chinese and not migrating to another country, they are still called migrant workers as they migrate from their hometowns to another location within China.
 This migration principle is also a common practice in many other Asian countries.
-Not all these migrants are low paid factory workers, but many of them are.
+Not all these migrants are low-paid factory workers, but many are.

-These workers usually leave their hometowns and their families to go to work in another city or province.
+These workers usually leave their hometowns and families to work in another city or province.
 Here are some sacrifices I have seen them make time and time again:

 - They give up their hometowns – As migrant workers, they live away from their hometowns and their families.
-For many of them, they are like a foreigner living in a foreign land.
+Many of them are like a foreigner living in a foreign land.
 They may not fully understand the language of where they live as many may only really speak the local dialects of their hometown areas.
-The food may be different, and even though they are still in China, the culture and the people of the place they are working may be different.
+The food may be different, and even though they are still in China, the culture and the people of the place they work may be different.

 - They give up their way of life – Many of these migrant workers were farmers.
-They know how to live off the land – how to tend to their livestock and garden plot.
+They know how to live off the land and tend to their livestock and garden plots.
 This is what they have done most of their lives.
 So for them to move to the cities to work in a factory, they are, in a sense giving up their way of life as they have always known it.
 They have traded in their garden hoe for a broom handle or toilet bowl brush.

-Despite their sacrifices and hardships, many of these same migrant workers also realize that the one way they can show their families that they love them is by making this great sacrifice for them.
+Despite their sacrifices and hardships, many of these same migrant workers also realize that they can show their families that they love them by making this great sacrifice for them.

 These migrant workers understand that they are not losing something with their sacrifice of love; instead, they are just passing their life on to someone else.
-Their life is about how do I serve my children?
-How do I provide for my family?
-And because of this, they are willing to sacrifice even their daily half a bowl of rice for the extra pennies they get each day.
+Their life is about how do I provide for my family.
+And because of this, they are willing to sacrifice even half a bowl of rice for the extra pennies they get each day.

-One of the biggest lessons we can learn is that love is about being willing to sacrifice, even the tiny things in life, for someone else.
+One of the biggest lessons we can learn is that love is about being willing to sacrifice for someone else, even the tiny things in life.
 Love and sacrifice go hand in hand.

-I have often wondered what these migrant workers are really getting in all the sacrifices they are making.
-They hardly knew their children and were not able to watch them grow up.
-Many of them also only see their wives a few weeks a year or their parents, uncles, aunts, or others.
-So many times, I have felt that they are missing out on what is important in life.
+I have often wondered what these migrant workers are getting in all the sacrifices they are making.
+They hardly knew their children and could not watch them grow up.
+Many also only see their wives a few weeks a year or their parents, uncles, aunts, or others.
+So many times, I have felt they are missing out on what is important in life.